 Dr. Eric Fruits is president and chief economist at Economics International Corp. and an adjunct professor of economics at Portland State University, where he is editor of the Center for Real Estate Quarterly Report.
+He’s chief economist at the International Center for Law & Economics.
 He’s the self-proclaimed World’s Easiest Person to Find on Google, but can be easily reached at:

 - Email: firstname.lastname@example.org